H.R. 1183: Fair Play for Women Act

 Office for Civil Rights Complaint Process

-Official federal complaint page showing existing administrative enforcement pathways for sex discrimination in education, useful background for the bill’s private right of action.
+Official federal complaint page showing the existing administrative enforcement pathway for sex discrimination, background for the bill's new private right of action.

 H.R.
 1183 Bill Text